These lesser-known places to visit in Texas may be your best vacation.

 7. Port Isabel

-We all love South Padre Island, but consider going just a little further down to Port Isabel, which is less crowded and lesser known.
+We all love South Padre Island but consider going a little further down to Port Isabel, which is less crowded and lesser known.
 You’ll still get the same Gulf Coast and beautiful views, and you may deem this area your favorite.
 The Port Isabel Lighthouse is a popular attraction that is worth a visit.

 8. Texas State Parks